maubuz/2W6-Notes/docs/wk11/forms.md

 - POST has no size limitations, and can be used to send large amounts of data.
 - Form submissions with POST cannot be bookmarked
+- Some servers are not setup to handle a POST request and might display `HTTP error 405: method not allowed`.

 <br>